draftbit/bs-js-collections/README.md

 # `bs-js-collections`

-Bindings to primitive JavaScript `Set` and `Map` types for BuckleScript/ReScript, plus some useful bells and whistles.
+Bindings to primitive JavaScript `Set` and `Map` types for BuckleScript/ReScript.

+In addition to bindings to the native API, this library adds a number of functions useful for pure functional programming, such as:

+* Conversion to/from various data structures such as arrays, lists, dicts and `Belt` data structures
+* `map`, `keep`, `reduce`, including `*WithKey` versions for the Map type
+* Set operations such as `union`, `intersection` and `diff`

+It is largely influenced by `Belt`, following similar naming conventions and favoring fast-pipe argument order (i.e. significant-data-first).

 ## Examples